autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 ##### Width of detection area

-1. get the largest lateral margin of all classes (Car, Truck, ...).
-The margin is sum of `soft_margin` and `hard_margin_for_parked_vehicle`.
+1. Get the largest lateral margin of all classes (Car, Truck, ...).
+The margin is the sum of `soft_margin` and `hard_margin_for_parked_vehicle`.
-2. the detection area width is sum of ego vehicle width and the largest lateral margin.
+2. The detection area width is the sum of ego vehicle width and the largest lateral margin.

 ##### Longitudinal distance of detection area

 If the parameter `detection_area.static` is set to `true`, the module creates detection area whose longitudinal distance is `max_forward_distance`.

-If the parameter `detection_area.static` is set to `false`, the module creates detection area so that the ego can avoid objects with minimum lateral jerk value.
-Thus, the longitudinal distance is depends on lateral maximum shift length, lateral jerk constraints and current ego speed.
-Additionally, it has to consider distance used for prepare phase.
+If the parameter `detection_area.static` is set to `false`, the module creates a detection area so that the ego can avoid objects with minimum lateral jerk value.
+Thus, the longitudinal distance depends on maximum lateral shift length, lateral jerk constraints and current ego speed.
+Additionally, it has to consider the distance used for the preparation phase.

 ```c++
 ...